What Does Customs Cleared Mean For International Shipping?

 Work With The Right Import Partner To Grow Your Market

 Growing your business internationally is a daunting task already without having to worry about import compliance.
-You need a partner you can trust for import logistics – one that understands the difference between FBM and FBA when it comes to shipping products internationally.
+You need a partner you can trust for import logistics – one that understands the local rules and regulations when it comes to shipping products internationally.

 Zee has the answers to all of your international shipping questions.
-We act as your importer of record, and also offer other services, including VAT and product compliance.
+Explore our import compliance and logistics solutions, including:

 We can help keep your international shipping costs low while making the shipment process easy and efficient.
 And if any questions arise, our customer care team is always just a phone call away.